 Board Agendas and packets are posted 72 hours before the meeting.

-ATCAA Board Meeting: March 20th, 2017.
-Download agenda and packet here.
+ATCAA Board Meeting: April 14, 2017.
+Download agenda and meeting packet here.

 Ralph M. Brown Act:

 As a public agency, ATCAA follows the open meeting Ralph M. Brown, California Government Code § 54950.